 The experimental results support the predicted motion from simulations.
-By varying the magnitude and frequency of the external rotating magnetic field, the velocity of the multisegment soft robot can be controlled.
+By varying the magnitude and frequency of the external rotating magnetic field, the velocity of the multi-segment soft robot can be controlled.
 While the postures from the simulation and experiment appear similar, no quantitative comparisons are made in this study due to challenges in extracting 3D pose information from experiment videos.
 Fig. 4(b) shows increase in locomotion speed with the increase in magnetic field, which is expected since the magnetic torques increase, causing greater bending and twisting of the links.
 This holds up to 20 mT, above which the robot flips over due to high magnetic torque.
 From Fig. 4(c), it appears that the motion is more efficient at intermediate cycle durations, which may be due to a combination of factors affecting the dynamics of robot motion such as inertia and friction.
-Additionally, the motion velocity is related not only to the magnetization of the MPC cubes.
+Additionally, the motion velocity is related not only to the magnitude and frequency of the magnetic field but also the magnetization of the MPC cubes.
 Nevertheless, these aspects are not investigated in this study which aims to illustrate the robot motion as a proof-of-concept and demonstrate its functionality and biocompatibility.